 The Hamilton Heights School Board is made up of 5 members, 2 each from White River Township and Jackson Township as well as one at-large representative.
 The members are elected to staggered 4 year terms.
-Except for special meetings, the board meets the 3rd Wednesday of each month in the conference room at the Hamilton Heights High School Media Center unless otherwise stated.
+Except for special meetings, the Board meets the 3rd Wednesday of each month at the Hamilton Heights High School Media Center unless otherwise stated.

 Doug Ozolins has represented White River Township on the Hamilton Heights School Board since January 2015.
 He and his wife Christi have been married since 1988.
 Doug and Christi have three boys, Josh, Derek and Nick.
 Their family lost Nick in a car accident December of 2010 at the age of 19 while attending Purdue University.
 The family has set up the first ever “Engineering Scholarship” for Hamilton Heights School Corporation in Nick’s honor.